lonebots/robot-operating-system-notes/ros2-for-beginners/notes/Packages.md

 ### updating changes during Developement time without colcon build!

-We can use the `--symlink-install` flag along with `colcon build` command to update the changes that we made in a node to reflect during `ros2 run` without the need of building the package every time we make some changes.It works by creating a symlink to the file directly without having the need to build and install the executable inside the package.
+We can use the `--symlink-install` flag along with `colcon build` command to update the changes that we make in a node to reflect during `ros2 run` without the need of building the package every time we make changes.
+It works by creating a symlink to the file directly without having the need to build and install the executable inside the package.

-- This comes handy during the developement time.
+- This comes handy during the developement period.
 - The command is given below

 ```bash
 colcon build --packages-select my_py_pkg --symlink-install
 ```

-**Note:** when using this flag make sure to make the program file executable using the `chmod +x <file_name>` command else error will occur.run
+**Note:** when using this flag make sure to make the program file executable using the `chmod +x <file_name>` command else it will result in error.